matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Test Design and Analysis/8 Summary.md

 * **State transition testing**
   * Test cases are designed to exercise elements of a state transition model
 * **Use case testing**
-  * Test cases are designed to exercise use case behaviors.
+  * Test cases are designed to exercise use case behaviours.

 ### White-Box Test Techniques
 Several White-Box (structure-based) test techniques have been discussed in this course: